Table of Contents Hide

 Is Salvation By Faith and Works?

-Over the years, the Christian faith has had grey areas in understanding God’s salvation through faith or works.
+Over the years, the Christian faith has had grey areas in understanding the significance of salvation through faith.
 However, having the scriptural perspective will help establish the relationship between faith and works.

 First, what is salvation, and how does it relate to God and man?

 Salvation is the redemption of humans from sin (the power of Satan)and its consequences (the wrath of God).

 This definition shows us that a person (God) is doing a particular work to save human beings.
 Therefore, God needed to redeem man to a position where he’s qualified to be His extension on earth.

 So the question worth asking is why couldn’t the humans carry out the redemptive work themselves?
 The simple answer is that humans cannot redeem themselves according to God’s requirements.

 This is because they could no longer meet the righteous needs of God due to the sinful nature inherited from Adam.

 There is no better way to understand this than looking into the person God called the father of faith.